HirokiHamaguchi/latexlint/README.md

 Title name in `\title{}`, `\section{}`, `\subsection{}`, `\subsubsection{}`, `\paragraph{}`, and `\subparagraph{}` should be in title case in `.tex` files.

 It is very difficult to detect all non title cases because of a lot of exceptions and styles.
-We highly recommend to use [Title Case Converter](https://titlecaseconverter.com/) or [Captilize My Title](https://capitalizemytitle.com/) to convert the title in your preferred style.
+We highly recommend to use [Title Case Converter](https://titlecaseconverter.com/) or [Capitalize My Title](https://capitalizemytitle.com/) to convert the title in your preferred style.

 We test the string inside the `{}` is invariant by the function `toTitleCase` implemented based on [to-title-case](https://github.com/gouch/to-title-case/tree/master), JavaScript library.
 There might be some false positives and negatives.